William Wentworth: Education advocate

+Self government

+Well before Wentworth led the creation of the first self-governing New South Wales constitution, he advocated for representative government in the colony.
+In his 1819 book, Wentworth wrote:Every community which has not a free government is devoid of that security of person and property which has been found to be the chief stimulus to individual exertion and the only basis on which social edifice can repose in a solid and durable tranquility.In April 1851, Wentworth established a committee to formulate a motion against the perceived inadequacies of the Australian Colonies Government Act.
+The "Declaration and Remonstrance" declared, among other things, that "the Imperial Parliament has not, nor of right ought to have any power to tax the people of this Colony," and that "plenary powers of legislation should be conferred upon and exercised by the Colonial Legislature ... [and] no bills should be reserved" for the Imperial Parliament unless they affected the Empire.
+Sir Henry Parkes later wrote of Wentworth that "His Declaration and Remonstrance is so important as one of the foundation-stones of the fabric of our constitutional liberties."

-In 1853 Wentworth chaired the committee to draft a new constitution for New South Wales, which was to receive full responsible self-government from Britain.
+In 1853, Wentworth chaired a committee to draft a new constitution for New South Wales, which was to receive full responsible self-government from Britain.
 His draft provided for a powerful unelected Legislative Council and an elected Legislative Assembly with high property qualifications for voting and membership.
 He also suggested the establishment of a colonial peerage drawn from the landowning class.
-He described people without property as "idiots, unfit to have any voice" in parliament.
+He remarked that he "agreed with that ancient and venerable constitution that treated those who had no property as infants, or idiots, unfit to have any voice in the management of the State."
 This draft aroused the bitter opposition of the democrats and radicals such as Daniel Deniehy, who ridiculed Wentworth's plans for what he called a "bunyip aristocracy".
 The draft constitution was substantially changed to make it more democratic, although the Legislative Council remained unelected.

-Despite his open prejudice against the poor, Wentworth was a strong supporter of universal education.
-He backed the introduction of a National School system in 1848 and in 1852 he helped found the University of Sydney.

-Views on Aboriginal people

-As a young writer in 1819, Wentworth saw Aboriginal Australians as occupying "the lowest place in the gradatory scale of the human species" and took up an active role in denying Aboriginal people any legal protection during the process of colonisation.
-In 1827 Wentworth was the defense counsel for Lieutenant Nathaniel Lowe who was accused of shooting dead an Aboriginal prisoner.
-He stated to the court that Englishmen were justified in killing Aborigines as the law did not exist to protect people who were "one degree just above the beasts".
-Lowe was found not guilty.